guettli/programming-guidelines/README.md

 What can you do now?

-One solution is the [Entity–attribute–value model](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model)
+One solution is EAV: The [Entity–attribute–value model](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model)

 ------------------------------------------------------------------------